AnirudhBadoni/ProjectOne/README.md

 ## Key Requirements:

-**1. Base AMI:** Must include essential software and be built using Packer.
-**2. Application Build:** Should follow best practices with code scanning and containerization.
-**3. Infrastructure:** Should be deployed following industry best practices, ensuring security and scalability.
+**1. Base AMI:** Must include essential software and be built using Packer.\n **2.
+Application Build:** Should follow best practices with code scanning and containerization.\n **3.
+Infrastructure:** Should be deployed following industry best practices, ensuring security and scalability.

 ## Reference Architectures and Pipelines: